 Developers are asking NoSQL or SQL what is best for my application?
 Get answers to the three most important factors to help you decide.

 But you also need to consider what you need your data to do for you.
 As the expectations for data processing continue to increase, SQL databases are struggling to keep up.
-That’s why you’re likely hearing more about NoSQL and its capabilities.
+That’s why you’re likely to hear more about NoSQL and its capabilities.

 To answer the question of what is best for my application, you need to evaluate several factors.
 We’ll walk you through these factors and explain how they could impact your decision between SQL and NoSQL.